 - PhD – Dept of Social Policy – University of Bath

-Sarah is able to supervise PhD projects with a broad focus on child and family well-being.
-Specific areas of interest include stress and resilience, service or intervention design, implementation and evaluation and projects involving quantitative, qualitative or mixed methods.
+Sarah is able to supervise PhD projects with a broad focus on child development and family well-being.
+Specific areas of interest include infant and child mental health, parenting, assessment and outcome measurement, service or intervention design, implementation and evaluation and projects involving quantitative, qualitative or mixed methods.

 - Member of the DOHS Contract Research Forum, 2016 to present

 - Contract Research Forum Training Committee 2016 to 2019

 - Member of DOHS Dissertation Development Committee 2017-2018

 - IEE Departmental Research Committee, 2014 to 2016

 - Co-founder and co-ordinator of the University of York Children and Young People Research Network 2015-2018